circleci/circleci-docs/jekyll/_cci2/api-intro.md

 API v2 includes several powerful features (e.g. support for pipelines and pipeline parameters) that are unavailable in API v1.1.
 It is recommended that users migrate their scripts to API v2 stable endpoints as soon as possible.

-For a period of time, both versions of the CircleCI API (v1.1 & v2) will be supported and generally available.
-CircleCI expects to eventually End-Of-Life (EOL) API v1.1 in favor of API v2.
+CircleCI API v1.1 and portions of API v2 are supported and generally available.
+CircleCI expects to eventually End-Of-Life (EOL) API v1.1 in favor of API v2 as more API v2 endpoints are announced as stable.
 Further guidance on when CircleCI API v1.1 will be discontinued will be communicated at a future date.

 ## Introduction to API v2